TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1TideThreatEnrichment.md

 # Get-B1TideThreatEnrichment

 ## SYNOPSIS
-Used to retrieve threat enrichment data from BloxOne Threat Defense
+Used to retrieve threat enrichment data from Infoblox Threat Defense

 ## SYNTAX